openforis/sepal-doc/docs/source/cli/ofgt.rst

 DESCRIPTION
 ###########

--   Can be used to merge same-day Landsat images (adjacent) or two gapfill results (stack)
+-   Can be used to merge same-day Landsat images (adjacent) or two gap-fill results (stack)
 -   Takes as input the images and their masks
--   Masks for same-day can be prepared with :code:`oft-trim-mask.bash` and for gapfill with :code:`oft-prepare-images-for-gapfill.bash`
+-   Masks for same-day can be prepared with :code:`oft-trim-mask.bash` and for gap-fill with :code:`oft-prepare-images-for-gapfill.bash`
 -   All ok areas are taken from image 1, and image 2 is used elsewhere - Also produces a mask that indicates ok areas of the resulting combined image with 1
 -   All material needs to be in same projection - Works with 6 or 7 band images